NREL/ResStock/docs/technical_development_guide/source/workflow_inputs/characteristics.rst

      - Double
      -
      - The maximum capacity limit applied to the auto-sizing methodology.
 If not provided, no limit is used.
-   * - ``heating_system_2_fraction_heat_load_served``
-     - true
-     - Frac
-     - Double
-     -
-     - The heat load served fraction of the second heating system.
-Ignored if this heating system serves as a backup system for a heat pump.
    * - ``heating_system_2_has_flue_or_chimney``
      - true
      -